needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 ## Memory aliasing:

-Next, if for some reasons (that is not directly easy to introduce with the JobSystem today), the Output array is actually overlapping the Input array by one element off (e.g `Output[0]` points actually to `Input[1]`) meaning that memory are **aliasing**, we will get the following result when running the `CopyJob` (assuming that the auto-vectorizer is not running):
+Next, if for some reasons (that is not directly easy to introduce with the JobSystem today), the Output array is actually overlapping the Input array by one element off (e.g `Output[0]` actually points to `Input[1]`), meaning that memory is **aliasing**, we will get the following result when running the `CopyJob` (assuming that the auto-vectorizer is not running):

 ![Memory with aliasing](../images/burst-alias.png)